 Peter is the Program Coordinator and Grants Administrator for the Cancer Research Endowment (CARE) Fund.
 He holds a bachelor’s degree in integrative biology from UC Berkeley and a master’s in public health from the University of Washington.
 Peter previously gained experience working as a technical advisor for Carter Center’s Guinea Worm Eradication Program in South Sudan, where he oversaw and managed the eradication program in a geographic area in Tonj East County.
 Most recently, he worked for the Montana Department of Public Health and Human Services as an epidemiologist, where he administered the state’s HIV Surveillance Program, analyzed surveillance data and supported case investigations.

 Kiana is the communications coordinator for the Empire Health Foundation family of organizations.
-She is a Spokane native and graduate of Gonzaga University where she earned her bachelor’s degree in public relations as well as minors in both promotional marketing and psychology.
+She is a graduate of Gonzaga University where she earned her bachelor’s degree in public relations as well as minors in both promotional marketing and psychology.
 Prior to joining the team, she interned with Gallatin Public Affairs and additionally, has a professional background working with local nonprofits including Catholic Charities Spokane Furniture Bank, Leadership Spokane and the YMCA of the Inland Northwest.
 She is experienced in charitable and customer service, campaign and event planning, speech writing, public affairs, research and both traditional and digital marketing.
 Kiana currently sits on the Asian Pacific Islander Coalition of Spokane’s Advisory Committee and also serves as a board member for the YWCA of Spokane, where she additionally serves as the Co-Chair of their Racial and Social Justice Committee.